refinedev/refine/documentation/docs/api-references/components/basic-views/list.md

     return (
         <Card title="Users List Details" extra={<a href="#">More</a>}>
             <p>
-                You can view personal data of users registered in your system in the user table.
+                You can view the personal data of users registered in your system in the user table.
             </p>
         </Card>